tutanck/Ariana/README.md

 import Ariana from 'ariana';
 ```

-1. Save as many callbacks as you want from the parent component into a 'callbacksWrapper' object.
+1. Save as many callbacks as you want from the parent component into a callbacks 'wrapper' object.

 ```JavaScript
 //In the Main.js component